efredericks/gvsu-cis373/assets/labs/lab9-accelerometer.md

   <img src="/gvsu-cis373/assets/images/roll-pitch-2.png" alt="roll and pitch angles 2" />
 </div>

-Those values would then be fed into a 3D engine (we'll use WebGL/ThreeJS later in this lab) to rotate whatever model we have loaded in.

 {: .note }
-If you are interested in getting a Bluefruit talking to your browser via Bluetooth, last year's lab has you interacting with a WebGL application I wrote as a demo for CIS367 and this class.
+If you are interested in getting a Bluefruit talking to your browser via Bluetooth, [last year's lab](/assets/labs/prior/lab9.md) has you interacting with a WebGL application I wrote as a demo for CIS367 and this class.
 You *could* extend it to use serial instead if you have an Express, but that would require a separate library plus managing the serial connection (Windows, Linux, and Macs all handle serial paths differently).

 ## Second, live updates in the terminal